tefera-addis-sisay/tefera-addis-sisay.github.io/_services/graduate-project-evaluation.md

 author_profile: true
 excerpt: "Evaluation and assessment of undergraduate capstone projects and academic research work."
 ---
-As part of my academic service responsibilities, I evaluated **12 undergraduate final-year group projects** as a **Capstone Assessment Evaluator** for **BSc (IT/BEd) students at Bahir Dar Institute of Technology, Bahir Dar University (2026 graduating cohort)**.
+As part of my academic service responsibilities, I served as a **Capstone Assessment Evaluator** for **BSc (IT/BEd) students at Bahir Dar Institute of Technology, Bahir Dar University (2026 graduating cohort)**, evaluating **12 undergraduate final-year group projects**.

-The evaluation covered both **progress reviews** and **final project assessments**, ensuring academic rigor, technical quality, and alignment with institutional learning outcomes.
+This role involved both **progress reviews** and **final project assessments**, with a strong emphasis on academic rigor, technical quality, and alignment with institutional learning outcomes.

 ---